-Cocurricular Programs (CCP) works to enhance the ASU undergraduate educational experience by maximizing faculty and student interaction outside the traditional classroom setting.
-This is accomplished through three program components:
+Co-Curricular Programs (CCP) works to enhance the ASU undergraduate educational experience by maximizing faculty and student interaction outside the traditional classroom setting.
+This is accomplished through the following program components:

 Campus Wide Programming.
-CCP brings students and faculty together for a variety of events, such as Student/Faculty Luncheons and Dinners and the Student/Faculty Retreat, to facilitate informal dialogue, exchange of ideas, and out-of-classroom learning experiences.
+CCP brings students and faculty together for a variety of events that facilitate informal dialogue, lead to the exchange of ideas, and provide out-of-classroom learning experiences.
 The annual Last Lecture Series offers students the opportunity to recognize and honor excellent teaching by nominating outstanding faculty to present a lecture to the ASU community as though this would be their "last lecture."

 Residential Programming.
-CCP supports Resident Assistants in the development of programs that promote the themes of leadership, diversity, and service/civic responsibility.
+CCP supports Resident Assistants in the development of programs that promote learning outside the classroom.
 Programs like the Classic Film Colloquia bring students and faculty together to explore ideas and topics that supplement and enhance their classroom learning.
-Other programs have included Coffee Talks and Open-Mic Nights, where students and faculty have the opportunity to interact in a fun, informal setting.